JosephRullo/Azure-Virtual-Machines-and-Networking/README.md

 **Remote Client.**
 <p>
 In order to logon to the VM (which is located in Microsoft's cloud sever), we will need to use a "Remote Client".
-Since I'm using a Linux operating system, I will download and install "Remmenia Remote Desktop Client" to connect.
+Since I'm using a Linux operating system in this example, I will download and install "Remmenia Remote Desktop Client" to connect to the VM.
 However, if you are using a Window's or Apple host computer, you would use Microsoft's "Remote Desktop" which is built into Windows and can be downloaded on Mac.
 After opening your "Remote Client" type the "Public IP Address" for the VM that you copied on the Overview page.
 Enter the "Username" and "Password" you assigned to it and connect.
 <p>
 <p>
 <img src="https://i.imgur.com/YirLGAc.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>